 It has started in early hours of 11th March.
 When people woke up at dawn, they were surprised to see their city carpeted with clean white snow and muffled with fleecy clouds promising heavy snowfall.

-The northern parts of Bhutan like Bumthang, Gasa, Haa, Paro and Thimphu received quite a heavy snowfalls.
+The northern parts of Bhutan like Bumthang, Gasa, Haa, Paro and Thimphu received quite a heavy snowfall this year.
 Consequently, places in lower altitude got heavy rainfalls.

-People, who have been waiting for this, came out quickly to touch and feel delicately falling snowflakes.
+Bhutan people, who have been waiting for this, came out quickly to touch and feel delicately falling snowflakes.
 And children’s screams of joy filled the valley.
-Unlike in the past, this year’s snow lasted for more than a day.
+Unlike in the past, this year’s snow lasted for more than 2 days promising longer experiences for Bhutanese.

-Roads in Bhutan, especially those passing through high altitude passes and hills like Dochula, Chelela, Pelela and Yotongla remain closed for at least a day.
+Roads in Bhutan, especially those passing through high altitude passes and hills like Dochula, Chelela, Pelela and Yotongla remained closed for at least a day.
+Bhutan’s national radio announcements were about road blocks in various parts of Bhutan.
 People who were on journey remained struck in the middle.

 However, Road Safety and Transport Authority of Bhutan (RSTA) cleared those roads and made passable for travellers within a day.
 Bhutanese could travel to see distant views of fresh white mountains and snow filled valleys.

-Some Bhutanese remained inside their houses for the fear of getting caught up with cold.
-Prime Minister of Bhutan also advised all Bhutanese in Twitter to remain safe and warm.
+Some Bhutanese remained inside their houses for the fear of getting caught up with cold having hot suja and other wintry Bhutan food.
+Prime Minister of Bhutan also advised all Bhutanese in Twitter to remain safe and warm during such weather.

-Some photography enthusiasts were getting on higher gradient land to find the best views.
-Some were making short movies in their small cameras or mobile phones.
+Some Bhutanese photography enthusiasts were getting on higher gradient land to find the best views of Thimphu Bhutan points of interest.
+Some people were making short movies in their small cameras or mobile phones.

-Tourists were carrying their camera equipment and shooting photos.
+Tourists were carrying their camera equipment and shooting photos in such Thimphu Bhutan weather.
 Some were making short movies.
 It appeared they were enjoying the different version of Bhutan for a moment.

 Buddha Point, one of the main tourist attraction centers in Thimphu was beautiful during snowfall.
 Some tourists took the risk and hiked till there just to capture the view of Thimphu town when it’s under snow.